Emergency advice

 3. Start CPR

-Keep your arms straight and lean over the casualty.
-Press down hard, to a depth of about 5-6cm before releasing the pressure, allowing the chest to come back up.
-Push at a rate of 100 to 120 per minute.
+• Lean forwards so your shoulders are over your hands, keep your arms straight and press down hard, to a depth of about 5-6cm before releasing the pressure and allowing the chest to come back up.

 • Listen to instructions from the ambulance controller, who will tell you what to do and help you to push at the right speed.